allisonk2277/passwords/docs/index.md

 A (misinformed) criticism that I've sometimes heard about diceware passwords is that they're vulnerable to dictionary attacks.
 This is simply not true; it's not any more true than saying a password like 'b2sxutbjimp2n3v1' is vulnerable just because an attacker knows all the letters of the English alphabet.
 A 1- or 2- word diceware phrase lacks adequate entropy, but a 6- word diceware phrase chosen from a wordlist of 6^5 = 7776 words has 77 bits of entropy which is quite secure.

 I personally like the EFF's published wordlists because they have been carefully curated to use well known, recognizable words that are easy to remember.
 They also publish a couple other short wordlists should you want to use more words with less entropy per word.

+### Generating passwords with computer help

+There are a lot of programs that can help you generate a password, including [mine](https://github.com/allisonk2277/passwords).
+They are convenient and save you the work of manually looking up words from a list.
+Should you decide to use or write such a program, here are some things to keep in mind:

+1. I strongly suggest you use an offline program (one you download and run on your own computer), rather than one hosted on a website - this minimizes the chance that someone else could have seen your password (the author doesn't need to have ill intent for this to be a problem; you could imagine the website itself being compromised by a third party).
+  * Even if the website claims that it's all kept on the client, have you really looked at the entire source to verify that?
+And I mean the source that your browser actually loaded, not just the code they claim is the source.
+2. Only generate passwords on your own trusted computer, and not a shared computer.
+If you can't trust your own computer, then you have larger problems than password generation (and you should fix those problems before generating a new password, or else your password must be assumed to be compromised as well).
+  * Sometimes you don't have a choice (e.g. you share a computer with family members), but do recognize that it introduces new complexities into your threat model.
+3. If you have a programming background, do read the full source to understand exactly what it's doing.
+  * A pitfall to watch out for if the program is incorporating system-generated entropy is whether or not that entropy is coming from a cryptographically secure source.
+Default random libraries are not suitable for cryptographic purposes (many standard libraries use [MT19337](https://en.wikipedia.org/wiki/Mersenne_Twister), which has nice statistical properties but is completely broken for cryptographic purposes.
+In Python, a good implementation will use `random.SystemRandom` or the newer `secrets` library.

 ## Managing your passwords